High throughput – Secure handling – Superior imaging

 Q: Why do you recommend pre-wetting of the wells prior to spheroid seeding?

 A: Pre-wetting the wells of the Akura™ 384 Plate is recommended prior to seeding to prevent inclusion of air-bubbles.
-For pre-wetting, apply 40 µl of your cell line medium containing FCS or BSA to each well placing the tip near to, but not touching the bottom of the well.
+For pre-wetting, apply 50 µl of PBS to each well by placing the tips placing near to, but not touching the bottom of the well.

-Remove the pre-wetting solution by placing the tip at the ledge of the upper cavity of the well.
-Aspirate medium until is completely removed from each well.
-A negligible amount (< 2-3 µl) may remain in the bottom of the chamber.
+Centrifuge the Akura™ Plate for 2 minutes at 250 RCF and incubate it in a humidified CO2 incubator for at least 1 day.
+Before cell seeding take the Akura™ Plate from the incubator, centrifuge the Akura™ Plate for 2 minutes at 250 RCF.
+Aspirate the PBS by placing the tip at the ledge of the upper cavity of the well.
+Aspirate until the PBS is removed from each well.
+A small amount of PBS (< 2-3 μl) remains in the bottom of the chamber.

 Q: Why is it not allowed to touch the bottom of the well?